instill-ai/instill-core/charts/README.md

 ### Execute the following commands to deploy backend services into local Kubernetes cluster:

 #### Download tools minikube/kind/temporal
+Note: If you already have local Kubernetes tool, please skip this step
 ```bash
 # Download minikube/kind, helm
 # kube=minikube or kube=kind is optional parameter, default is minikube